MaxV6ft4/stock-analysis/README.md

 However, there are a couple drawbacks to refactoring that require attention:

 -It can be very easy to get lost in the code while refactoring.
-This could lead to multiple glitches, resulting in the code not properly running.
+This could lead to multiple bugs, resulting in the code not properly running.
 -In addition, the coder could also be unaware of the amount of time it could take to refactor the code.
 If not prepared, the coder could be working for an exhorbitant amount of time.
-This could be compounded by the first drawback too.
+This could be compounded by the first drawback taking place, too.

 ### Application to this Particular Code

 By adding a ticker index to the stock analysis code, I was able to create faster loops that went over the entire dataset at once.
 In addition, the code no longer required individual row checking, resulting in fewer if-then statements.
-Should I have to return to this code in the future, it will be very easy for me to run it with a differnt amount of tickers, as the for loops would not have to be editted.
+Should I have to return to this code in the future, it will be very easy for me to run it with a differnt amount of tickers (the code involved in looping over all the rows would not have to change).

-Knowing what to loop over in this code was easy but creating the new loops were tricky.
+Knowing what to loop over in this code was easy but creating the new loops was tricky.
 There were multiple issues with the code upon adding the ticker index at first.
 I had to display the data type of and assign values to each array before the loops began.
 The code would not run if the wrong data type was assigned to an array.
-Also, I had to modify the if-then statements to make sure they only applied to checking the tickers and not checking each row.
-It was easy to get lost in the for loops, but using text to explain each line of code proved to be a beneficial guide in getting unstuck.
+Also, I had to modify the if-then statements to make sure they only applied to checking the first and last row of each ticker and not to checking each row individually.
+It was easy to get lost in the second for loop, but using text to explain each line of code proved to be a beneficial guide in getting unstuck.
 Refactoring this code as a whole did take a decent amount of time to complete.
 Luckily, the formatting remained the same as in the original code.